Ajay-2007/PyCharm_Tips_and_Tricks/Tips_and_Tricks.md

 - To show seperator lines between methods in the editor, open the editor settings and select the `Show method separators` check box in the the `Appearance` page.

+- When using basic code completion (`Ctrl+Space`), type an characters that exist anywhere in an identifier.